corpunWorld Corporal Punishment Research

 News item quotes 1996 code of practice for using the cane or strap in government schools: a maximum of four strokes on the hand.

-This 2002 news item said that the only school using CP at that time was Warwick Academy [PDF], but this must mean the only private school.
+This 2002 news item said that the only school using CP at that time was Warwick Academy, but this must mean the only private school.

-A May 2006 interview with the leader of the teachers' union makes clear that CP may now be administered only by school principals; the union wants this power restored to ordinary teachers.
+A May 2006 interview with the leader of the teachers' union spelled out that CP could now be administered only by school principals; the union wanted this power restored to ordinary teachers.

 Little is known about this small kingdom in the Himalayas.
 As far as can be ascertained, there is no provision for corporal punishment in the legal system.